- This training course has passed.

-Clinical Statistics for Non-Statisticians – Everything you need to know in a day
+Virtual Classroom: Clinical Statistics for Non-Statisticians – Everything you need to know in two modules

 In modern global pharmaceutical companies it is becoming increasingly important for non-statisticians to understand the value and application of statistics in order to maximise the value of the data.
 This course is designed for professionals working in the pharmaceutical industry with no or little previous knowledge of statistics as we start right at the beginning with the basics.